-On behalf the Programme Committee for the UN World Data Forum to be held in MedellĂn, Colombia between 11 and 14 November 2024 (UNWDF 2024) and the UN Statistical Commission’s High-level Group for Partnership, Coordination and Capacity-Building for statistics for the 2030 Agenda for Sustainable Development (HLG-PCCB), we are pleased to announce the opening of the Call for Programme Proposals.
+On behalf the Programme Committee for the UN World Data Forum to be held in Medellín, Colombia between 12 and 15 November 2024 (UNWDF 2024) and the UN Statistical Commission’s High-level Group for Partnership, Coordination and Capacity-Building for statistics for the 2030 Agenda for Sustainable Development (HLG-PCCB), we announced a Call for Programme Proposals which ran from 7 December 2023 to 12 February 2024.
+If you submitted a completed proposal during this time you should have received an official confirmation email from dataforum@un.org around the 15 February 2024..

 The aim of the UN World Data Forum is to spur data innovation, nurture partnerships, mobilize high-level political and financial support for data, and build a pathway to better data for sustainable development.
 Since the first Forum in January 2017, the audience for the Forum has grown from 2,000 people to active stakeholder group of over 20,000.
 The UNWDF 2024 will bring together data leaders from diverse range of stakeholders such as governments, civil society, the private sector, donor and philanthropic bodies, international and regional agencies, the geospatial community, the media, academia (including students), and professional bodies; to exchange ideas, showcase innovations, identify solutions, discuss future strategies, and provide mutual learning opportunities on a wide variety of topics organized across four Thematic Areas of the Forum.